 Moisture: ERVs (unlike HRVs) can also transfer moisture between the exhaust airstream and incoming airstream.
 So, in humid climates, moisture in the outside air can be removed (transferred to the exhaust airstream) by the ERV before it enters the building.
 In dry climates, some of the indoor relative humidity can be preserved.

 Thermal Transfer: Passive House-compliant HRVs and ERVs are extremely efficient at recovering heat, hovering around 90% efficiency for the best units.
 This is a key strategy in maintaining ultra-low heating and cooling energy.

 Air: Properly filtered mechanical ventilation with heat recovery ensures good indoor air quality, regardless of the weather or air pollution conditions outside.
 Good airtight construction supports HRV and ERV efficacy by ensuring that air exchanges between inside and outside go through the device rather than seeping through leaks in the walls.

 While the “free” heat from solar gain may be a hot commodity in Passive House design, it must be managed with good shading to avoid too much heat gain during warm seasons.
 Deciduous trees are great for this, with their bare branches in winter and shade-providing leaves in summer.
 Architectural elements like overhangs can also play a role.
 So too, can window shades and screens, especially ones located at the exterior of the building.

-Heat: Shading manages heat gain from the sun, allowing designers to maximize the gain when the building needs it and minimize when it doesn’t.
+Thermal Transfer: Shading manages heat gain from the sun, allowing designers to maximize the gain when the building needs it and minimize when it doesn’t.